Republican-led US Senate overrides Trump veto for first time | DW | 01.01.2021

 Trump has been at odds with his fellow Republican lawmakers since he lost re-election in November after most of them failed to back his unsubstantiated claims of voting fraud or support his call for bigger COVID-19 relief payments.

-The president had refused to sign the defense spending bill. worth $750 billion (€617 billion) into law because it did not repeal certain legal protections for social media platforms and did contain a provision for rechristening military bases named for generals who led the troops of the Confederacy, the alliance of the pro-slavery southern states, during the Civil War.
+The president had refused to sign the defense spending bill. worth $750 billion (€617 billion) into law partly because it did not repeal certain legal protections for social media platforms.
+Another of his objections was that the bill contained a provision for rechristening military bases named for generals who led the troops of the Confederacy, the alliance of the pro-slavery southern states, during the Civil War.

 The so-called National Defense Authorization Act (NDAA) has passed every years since the 1960s.